 By doing this type of benchmarking, they would get a clear picture of their practices and there is more scope of improvement.

-There are many businesses that look forward to get associated with different business sectors or same functionality so that new and innovative ways can be found out to enhance similar work functions or process.
+There are many businesses that look forward to get associated with different business sectors or the same functionality so that new and innovative ways can be found out to enhance similar work functions or processes.

 Improvements and innovations can be brought about in business by following this method.